zdravkov/kendo-docs/api/javascript/dataviz/ui/lineargauge.md

 The width of the gauge area.
 By default the vertical gauge is 60px and horizontal gauge is 200px.

-### pointer `Object|Array`
+### pointer `Array`

 The pointer configuration options.
-If an `Object` is passed, the Gauge will have a single pointer with the specified configuration.
-This option also accepts an `Array` of pointers, each with it's own configuration options.
+It accepts an `Array` of pointers, each with it's own configuration options.

 #### Example - specify single pointer
     <div id="gauge"></div>